 Innovations: In addition to work on Gleevec and many other breakthroughs, OHSU researchers helped develop immunotherapies for blood cancers.
 OHSU was the first hospital in the Northwest to offer Kymriah, an immunotherapy for acute lymphoblastic leukemia (ALL) and types of lymphoma.
 This therapy modifies a patient’s own cells to fight cancer.

-Nationally ranked: U.S. News & World Report ranks OHSU among the nation’s top cancer centers.
-The Knight Cancer Institute also earned the National Cancer Institute’s highest designation for research excellence.
+National recognition: The Knight Cancer Institute earned the National Cancer Institute’s highest designation for research excellence.

 Precision medicine: OHSU scientists, working with the Leukemia & Lymphoma Society and other universities across the U.S., are studying acute myeloid leukemia (AML) at the molecular level.
 The Beat AML project aims to develop targeted medications to stop this cancer while sparing healthy cells.